Tostones con Mojo

 Source: Martha Stewart Living, September 1998

-- 1 hot chile pepper, stem and seeds removed, minced
+- 1 small hot chile pepper, stem and seeds removed, minced

 - 3 tablespoons finely chopped red bell pepper